vemmolinas/vemmolinas/README.md

 <!-- -->
 - 🔭 I’m currently working on small personal projects!
-- 🌱 I’m currently learning about android development.
+- 🌱 I’m currently learning about wordpress development.
 - 👯 I’m looking to collaborate on front-end projects.
 - ⚡ Fun fact: Even though it sounds like a girl's name, my friends call me Emma.
 - 💬 Ask me about anything!!
 If I don't know the subject, we can reseach it together.